 With the violent protest decisions are passed a bit quicker.
 Violence forces the government and authorities to make the desired amendment faster.

-Thomas Hobbes illustrates violent protests as “a rational means to achieve such political goal as territory, safety and glory.”
+Thomas Hobbes illustrates violent protests as “a rational means to achieve such political goal as territory, safety, and glory.”

 Violent protests are sometimes the necessity of the situation.
-It is in some places used to enforce stability, safety and maintain territories.
+It is in some places used to enforce stability, and safety and maintain territories.

 But at the same time stats shows that the failure rate of such protests is 60%.
-Violent protest is always disorganised.
+Violent protest is always disorganized.
 It results in a huge loss of property and lives.
 Censor of people often results in chastening.

 27% of Syria’s housing infrastructure has been destroyed in the never-resting protests.
 Apart from the infrastructural losses, life losses make these violent protests incredibly disastrous.
-In Yamen 250 protestors lost their lives, 3500 in Syria and 100 in Bahrain.
+In Yamen 250 protestors lost their lives, 3500 in Syria, and 100 in Bahrain.

 Are peaceful protests better?

 Protesting against something wrong in society is our right as well as our responsibility.
-Protest is not something that has started recently; it is a crucial part of the human history.
+Protest is not something that has started recently; it is a crucial part of human history.

-Protesting in a peaceful manner is important not only to maintain the dignity of the society but also to protect people we are protesting for.
+Protesting in a peaceful manner is important not only to maintain the dignity of the society but also to protect the people we are protesting for.
 The innocent public suffers a lot during these violent protests without committing any sin.
-By erupting violence in protests, protestors often deviate the core purpose of the protest.
+By erupting violence in protests, protestors often deviate from the core purpose of the protest.